scds/github-pages/lessons/lesson1.md

 If you require a more complex equation, it's probably easiest to insert the equation as an image.
 There are some interesting ways to do this dynamically using [LaTeX](https://www.latex-project.org/) if you're interested in exploring.
 You can find more information on these approaches in this [Stack Overflow answer](https://stackoverflow.com/a/47798853).

+## Key Points / Summary

+- Markdown is an easy way to format text and content.
+- You can create paragraphs, headers, text emphasis, lists, links, images, code snippets, equations, and more using Markdown.
+- The content of this website is made almost entirely in Markdown!

 ## Additional Resources

 There is a lot more you can do with Markdown.
 This section will provide you with some additional resources that goes more in-depth with specific Markdown features, like tables, task lists, footnotes, and more!